SpektraSystems/Azure-MySQL-DMS-Lab/Module 2: Migrate MySQL to Azure Database for MySQL online using DMS.md

 You can use the Azure Database Migration Service to migrate the databases from an on-premises MySQL instance to Azure Database for MySQL with minimal downtime.
 In other words, migration can be achieved with minimum downtime to the application.
 In this tutorial, you migrate the Employees sample database from an on-premises instance of MySQL 5.7 to Azure Database for MySQL by using an online migration activity in the Azure Database Migration Service.
 In this tutorial, you learn how to:
+*  Create an Azure storage account and initialize Azure Cloud Shell for Azure CLI.
 *  Create an Azure Database for MySQL server
 *	Migrate the sample schema using mysqldump utility.
 *	Create an instance of the Azure Database Migration Service.
 *	Create a migration project by using the Azure Database Migration Service.